ThanhDang143/UnityStarterKit/README.md

 # Unity Starter Kit for ThanhDV... and anyone else brave enough to give it a try!
 This main branch is **inactive**.
 Modules will be developed in parallel on their **respective branches**.

+## Changelog v0.0.9
+- Update Singleton for exception case, MonoBehaviour dont destroy and can destroy.

 ## Changelog v0.0.8
 - Add Install Dependencies Tools to AddressableImpl.
 - Add UIBackground to Utilities.